Integration with Salesforce

 One customization to Salesforce may be used in several different process steps and without Elements Config Manager you may never have understood the impact.
 And as you can see, one process step in “Qualify Lead” may have many changes to Salesforce (VisualForce Page, Email Templates, Approvals, Flows etc.)

 Answering your 2 critical questions

 So now, as a Salesforce Admin you can get insights into your Org.
 You can answer the 2 questions which keep you up at night.
 Or to put in another way “if I change this, what will I break, and who will shout at me?”

 Installing the Integration with Salesforce package is free.
 There are Free capabilities and Pro and Enterprise capabilities.

 FREE: Salesforce User Provisioning and Single Sign-on, Salesforce Player

 Salesforce Config Manager pricing

-Each Salesforce Systems Administrator in the Org must have a Pro license in the connected Space.
+Each editor must have a Pro license in the connected Space.
 This is $60/m and the cost is calculated on a daily basis and billed at the end of the month to your credit card.
 So you pay only for the days that Salesforce Config Manager was switched on.